alemart/surgescript/docs/engine/directional_movement.md

 * A direction [vector](/engine/vector2) that specifies the direction of the movement
 * A movement speed, a scalar value given in pixels per second

-You may control the direction of the movement using a vector or an angle given in degrees.
-Additionally, you may control the speed of the movement by changing the speed property directly.
+You may control the direction of the movement using the [direction vector](#direction) or an [angle](#angle) given in degrees.
+Additionally, you may control the [speed](#speed) of the movement simply by changing its value.

 Directional Movement is very versatile.
-You can use it to implement many types of baddies, flying objects, racing cars viewed from a top-down view, circular movements, and much more.
+You can use it to implement many things: different types of baddies, flying objects, racing cars viewed from a top-down view, simple projectiles, and much more.

 *Example*